r0zetta/collaborative_filtering/README.md

 Account names were anonymized by replacing the Twitter user's screen_name with an anonymized name in the form **user_XXXXXX**.
 This data was then written to disk as a csv in the form Source,Target,Weight - allowing it to be read into Pandas dataframes and directly imported into gephi (https://gephi.org) for graph visualization purposes.
 Both datasets can be found in this repository under UK2019/anonymized_interactions.csv and US2020/anonymized_interactions.csv.

 ## Recommendation algorithm implementations
 The fastai collaborative filtering model consists of a set of learned weights for both sources and targets.
 A cosine similarity matrix can be built from each of these sets of vectors, thus allowing one to query the similarity between any given pair of sources or targets.
-Using these cosine similarity matrices, one can implement the following simple recommendation algorithms that can be used to reccommend accounts to a user based on who the user has retweeted.
+Using these cosine similarity matrices, user-based and item-based recommendation logic can be implemented.

-### Target-based similarity
+### Target-based (item-based) similarity
 Using the target-based cosine similarity matrix, recommendations can be calculated for a source based on who they've retweeted.
 For a given source, obtain a list of all target accounts they've retweeted and the number of times the source retweeted that account.
 For each of the target accounts identified, obtain a list of _t_max_matches_ most similar accounts from the (previously calculated) target-based cosine similarity matrix.
 For each of these, multiply the similarity value (between the source account and the target account) with the number of times the source retweeted the target account, and add that value to a running total score for each target retweeted account.

 In pseudocode: